aldo-gutierrez/bitmasksorter/README.md

 # Support for other types have been added
 - Support for sorting floats, doubles, longs and Objects with int fields is done

-# O(N) Complexity

-TODO Needs to be evaluated in detail

 (using wikipedia names)
 https://en.wikipedia.org/wiki/Sorting_algorithm